oceanprotocol-archive/readthedocs/markdowns/ocean-py/ocean_lib/ocean/ocean_assets.md

 **Arguments**:

 - `text`: String with the value that you are searching
-- `sort`: Dictionary to choose order main in some value
-- `offset`: Number of elements shows by page
-- `page`: Page number
 - `metadata_cache_uri`: Url of the aquarius where you want to search.
 If there is not provided take the default